 Gerontology and Aging

 Examination of the biological, social, and psychological aspects of aging as they affect the adaptation of the individual to the environment.
 The economic, political, and legal issues which affect the administration of human service organizations are studied.
 Emphasis on human service intervention with the elderly client.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): PSY111 or SOC111 or HSR115.
-As needed.
+3 Credits (3 Lecture) Prerequisite(s): PSY111 or SOC111 or HSR115.
+Spring Only.

 Theories of Personality and Psychotherapy

 Comprehensive survey of the theories of personality and the psychotherapeutic methods that emerged with them.
 Theory, research, methods of personality assessment, schools of psychotherapy, and assessment of the efficacy of the therapeutic methods are explored in historical context.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): EDU230 and PSY111 or HSR225 and PSY111 or OCT203 and PSY111 or PSY111 and PSY201.
+3 Credits (3 Lecture) Prerequisite(s): EDU230 and PSY111 or HSR225 and PSY111 or OCT203 and PSY111 or PSY111 and PSY201.
 As needed.